-As seen in Figure 3 window costs are highly variable, even among comparable product types.
+As seen in Figure 4, window costs are highly variable, even among comparable product types.
 This was a recurring point of feedback from engaged stakeholders as well.
 The cost variability likely reflects the variety of products offered in this mature and robust marketplace.
 For the purposes of this cost-effectiveness analysis, however, the Statewide CASE Team sought a single representative incremental cost per proposed U-factor requirement.
 Using the cost model data from ENERGY STAR, a best-fit regression line equation for incremental cost was developed.
 From this equation, an incremental cost was found for a specific U-factor.
 Using the difference in costs, estimated incremental cost for windows with lower U-factor than 0.30 were determined.

 The applicability of the incremental cost model presented by ENERGY STAR was verified and validated based on stakeholder feedback.
-One window manufacturer estimates their product prices at 10 to 15 percent higher than the estimates provided by ENERGY STAR.
-The Statewide CASE Team took the upper end of this range as a conservative approach to cost effectiveness calculations.
-As a result, the estimated incremental material costs are \$0.59/ft2 of window going from U-0.30 to U-0.28.
+More specifically, one window manufacturer offers window products with a lower incremental cost compared to the cost model, while another manufacturer offers windows with a higher incremental cost.
+On average, their incremental costs match the cost model provided by ENERGY STAR well.
+Using the cost model, the Statewide CASE Team estimated incremental material costs at \$0.51/ft2 going from a U-factor of 0.30 to 0.28, and \$0.84/ft2 when going from 0.3 to 0.27.

 Most labor costs associated with window installation will remain unchanged.
-One possible impact raised by stakeholders is the additional weight and associated costs if triple-paned windows start to displace double-paned windows (see Section 2.2.2).
-The

-Statewide CASE Team, supported by stakeholder input, does not anticipate any increase in labor for windows with a U-factor of 0.28, which can be readily achieved with double glazing.
+One possible impact raised by stakeholders is the additional weight and associated costs if triple-paned windows start to displace double-paned windows (see Section 3.2.2).
+The Statewide CASE Team, supported by stakeholder input, does not anticipate any increase in labor for windows with either a U-factor of 0.28 or 0.27, which can be readily achieved with double glazing.

-In summary, the incremental costs associated with the prescriptive U-factor reduction proposal are shown in Table 26.
+In summary, the incremental costs associated with the prescriptive U-factor reduction proposal are shown in Table 27.

-Table 26: Window Incremental Costs
+Table 27: Window Incremental Costs

-Window U-Factor Incremental Material Cost, with Multiplier Incremental Total Incremental Reduction Labor Cost Cost 0.3 → 0.28 (CZ 2-15) \$0.59/ft 2 N/A \$0.59/ft 2
+Window U-Factor Reduction Incremental Material Cost, with Multiplier Incremental Labor Cost Total Incremental Cost 0.3 → 0.27 (CZs 1-6, 8-14, and 16) \$0.84/ft N/A \$0.84/ft 0.3 → 0.28 (CZ 2-15) \$0.51/ft N/A \$0.51/ft